PlatONnetwork/PlatON-CDT/tests/deploy/README.md

 [中文](./README_cn.md)
 # js On-chain testing tool

-This tool is mainly used to send deployment and transaction transactions and call contract interface transactions on the chain to facilitate unit testing by developers.
+This tool is mainly used to send deployment and transaction transactions and call contract interface transactions on the chain, which is convenient for developers to perform unit testing.

 ## Dependence

 The tool is implemented with nodejs, and the node environment needs to be installed.

-This tool relies on `client-sdk-js`, `client-sdk-js` uses lerna management tool, `sudo npm install lerna -g` installs lerna globally.
+`client-sdk-js` uses the lerna management tool, execute the `sudo npm install lerna -g` command to install lerna globally.

 ## Instructions for use